How to Identify Your Ideal Customer

 • How many times in a week/month?

-Now, the most important step here is to determine if who your business is attracting is your target audience or not.
-If you’re not attracting your target audience, then you need to determine if you should adjust your target audience to include the people who are following you or if you’d be better off adjusting your messaging to try to attract your target audience.
+Now, the most important step here is to determine if your business is attracting the right people or not.
+If you’re not attracting your ideal customer, then you need to determine if you should adjust your ideal customer to include the people who are following you or if you’d be better off adjusting your messaging to try to attract your target audience.

-Once you’ve identified your target audience, it’s much easier to provide valuable information to them.
+Once you’ve identified your ideal customer, it’s much easier to provide the right information to them.
 When we market our product or service, we always want to think about our customers, not ourselves.
-Our customers don’t care what our business goals are, they care about their issues and concerns and want to know if you can solve their problems.
+Our customers don’t care about our business goals; they care about their issues and concerns, and they want to know if you can solve them.
+A customer's #1 question is, "What's in it for me?" and your marketing needs to answer that.

-By knowing who your audience is you can provide more relevant marketing materials for them.
+By knowing who your audience is, you can provide more relevant marketing materials for them.
 You get to know them and their issues and can work to address their needs.
-When you focus on a target audience, you see better results.
+When you focus on an ideal customer, you see better results.